Welcome to ATU Sligo...

 Once you are registered you will be able to explore course resources including ebooks and online journals through the library website.

 During term you can request an online assignment support session for your class or a one-to-one appointment with a School Liaison Librarian.

 For online access to the Yeats Library go to this link: https://www.atu.ie/library Then click on ATU Sligo.

+You will have your own ATU email address when you register as a student with ATU.
 It is important for students to regularly check their student email account as lecturers and almost all of ATU Sligo correspondence is communicated with students via their student email account.
-Before your course begins with ATU Sligo, you will receive instructions on how to access your student email account
+Before your course begins with ATU Sligo, you will receive instructions on how to access your student email account.

 If you need to report any login problems, please use our IT Services Helpdesk.

-For detailed information and guidance about Fees and Funding for students studying on online and part-time courses is available here.
+Detailed information and guidance about fees and funding for students studying on online and part-time courses is available here.
 This includes information about:

 - Payment Methods